StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
 title: You write it ...
-I'll smoooooooth it
+I'll smoooooth it
 tagline:
 description:
 ---